-Given this, we need to rethink how we plan and deliver transport infrastructure.
-The way we choose to travel will become even more important in the future, as we work toward creating a more sustainable transport system.
-Emerging trends in transport technologies and land use impacts continue to shape our transport journeys.
-A key challenge is to find ways to have much needed transport infrastructure to support a growing population built sooner.
-The Integrated Transport Strategy 2041 sets us on the path to meeting this challenge.
+We need to rethink how we plan and deliver transport infrastructure.
+The way we choose to travel will also become even more important in the future, as we work toward creating a cleaner and more sustainable transport system.

+In addition, we will need to identify and develop faster ways to finance and build transport infrastructure so that we can support our growing population.
+Integrated Transport Strategy 2041 sets us on the path to meet these challenges.